MOA: Multi-Objective Alignment for Role-Playing Agents: Multi-Objective Alignment

 \subsection{Diversified Rollout Strategy}

-Guaranteeing both quality and diversity of rollout samples during RL is a hard problem.
-In our pilot runs, we observed that increasing the sampling temperature of an SFT-tuned model \textbf{hardly changed its training-reward curve} and produced little diversity.
-We address this challenge with Thought-Augmented Rollout and Off-Policy Guidance. \paragraph{Thought-Augmented Rollout} Inspired by Chain-of-Thought (CoT)~\citep{wei2022chain}, several works~\citep{feng2025reasoningdoesnecessarilyimprove,wang2025raiden,tang2025thinking} have explored whether explicit reasoning improves role-playing.
+Ensuring both the quality and diversity of rollout samples during RL remains challenging.
+In our preliminary experiments, simply increasing the sampling temperature of an SFT-tuned model led to minimal changes in the training reward curve and yielded limited sample diversity.
+To address this issue, we introduce two complementary techniques: \textit{Thought-Augmented Rollout} and \textit{Off-Policy Guidance}. \paragraph{Thought-Augmented Rollout} Inspired by CoT~\citep{wei2022chain}, several works~\citep{feng2025reasoningdoesnecessarilyimprove,wang2025raiden,tang2025thinking} have explored whether explicit reasoning improves role-playing.
 In pilot studies, we tested this on closed-source models.
-We take Claude-3.7's performance on PersonaGym as an example.
+For example, we examine Claude-3.7’s performance on PersonaGym.
 Given such a prompt \( P_{\text{think}} \) in Figure~\ref{fig:pthink}, we simply prompt the model to think first and then respond.
-Formally, given the model $\mathcal{M}$ and the input query $\mathbf{q}$, the output is
+Formally, given the model $\mathcal{M}$ and the input query $\mathbf{q}$, the output is $o = \mathcal{M}(P_{\text{think}}(\mathbf{q}))\,. $

-It can be seen from Figure~\ref{fig:think} that on almost all dimensions of PersonaGym, the capabilities of Claude-3.7 are enhanced.
+Figure 3 shows that explicit thinking improves Claude-3.7’s performance on nearly all PersonaGym dimensions.
 We also observed a similar trend on GPT-4o and other datasets.
 This suggests that incorporating thinking in role-playing may enhance the quality of rollouts.

-\paragraph{Off-Policy Guidance} Since our reward comes from "LLM-as-a-Judge", such reward is very easy to hack.
-For example, longer rollouts that contain more information are more likely to receive higher rewards related to persona knowledge, even if such information may be redundant.
-To address this, following LUFFY~\citep{yan2025learning}, we introduce Off-Policy Guidance.
-An output from a strong closed-source model is mixed with the rollout from the policy model itself for advantage calculation.
-By introducing such an off-policy guidance, we mitigate reward hacking and increase diversity within a group through outputs from different models.
+\paragraph{Off-Policy Guidance} When rewards are provided by an \emph{LLM-as-a-Judge}, the optimization process can be susceptible to spurious reward correlations.
+For instance, longer responses that include more factual content may receive higher persona-knowledge scores, even when such information is redundant.
+To alleviate this issue, following LUFFY~\citep{yan2025learning}, we adopt an off-policy guidance strategy.
+Specifically, outputs generated by a strong closed-source model are incorporated alongside on-policy rollouts when computing advantages.
+By mixing rollouts from different models, this strategy helps reduce degenerate reward exploitation and introduces additional diversity within each rollout group.